helmfile/vals/README.md

 Available Commands:
-  eval		Evaluate a JSON/YAML document and replace any template expressions in it and prints the result flatten	Loads a vals template and replaces every instances of custom types to plain $ref's ksdecode	Decode YAML document(s) by converting Secret resources' "data" to "stringData" for use with "vals eval"
+  eval		Evaluate a JSON/YAML document and replace any template expressions in it and prints the result exec      Populates the environment variables and executes the command ksdecode	Decode YAML document(s) by converting Secret resources' "data" to "stringData" for use with "vals eval"

 Use "vals [command] --help" for more infomation about a command
 ```

-`vals -t yaml -e <YAML>` takes any valid YAML and evaluates [JSO Reference](https://json-spec.readthedocs.io/reference.html).

-`vals` has its own provider which can be reffered with a URI scheme looks `vals+<TYPE>`.
+`vals` has a collection of providers that each an be referred with a URI scheme looks `vals+<TYPE>`.

 For this example, use the [Vault](https://www.terraform.io/docs/providers/vault/index.html) provider.